-China factory growth fastest in three months as new orders, output rise
+China factory growth unexpectedly quickens, but debt risks pressure economy

 The real estate sector, a big contributor to economic growth, has also slowed and begun to hit property investment amid persistent curbs aimed at defusing bubble risks.

-Yet authorities are keen not to tap on the brakes too hard lest it deals a body blow to the economy.
+To be sure, authorities are keen not to tap on the brakes too hard lest it deals a body blow to the economy which grew a solid 6.9 percent in the first quarter.

 China's central bank will hold off on further monetary policy tightening and could even slightly loosen its grip in coming months as a deleveraging drive threatens economic growth and job creation, policy insiders said.